 Dip the onion slices into the flour mixture until they are all coated and set them aside.
-Whisk the egg and milk into the flour mixture using a fork.
+Whisk the egg and milk into the flour mixture.

 Dip the rings into the batter to coat, then place them on a wire rack for draining until they stop dripping.
 Place the rack over a baking tray.